Caulfield (surname)

 Caulfield is a surname of several separate origins.
-The name is usually a simplified form of a number of Gaelic surnames, often MacCathmhaoil, an Ulster family traditionally descended from Niall of the Nine Hostages.
-Also known to be an anglicized form of Mac Eoghain, Mac Caomhanaigh, O'Gamhnain, and O'Gamhna.
-Occasionally confused with Caulfeild, an unrelated Anglo-Irish family.
-People with this surname include:
+It may occasionally be of English origin, but in Ireland is often a simplified form of a number of Gaelic surnames, including Mac Cathmhaoil, an Ulster family traditionally descended from Niall of the Nine Hostages.
+It is also known to be an anglicized form of Ó Gamhna, Ó Gamhnáin and “Mac Congamhna”.
+A variant Caulfeild, were an Anglo-Irish family (see Earl of Charlemont).
+Notable people with this surname include: